slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Most people get paralyzed by over thinking.
 If you don't decide timely somebody will do it for you.

-> *"While we are reasoning concerning life, life is gone."
--- David Hume*

-> *"Economics teaches you that making a choice means giving up something."
--- Russ Roberts*

 Hints:

 - Default to no. (Steve Jobs)